PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Experiments

 We investigate how performance and deployment efficiency scale with sparsity on DeepSeek-R1.
 Figure~\ref{fig:sparsity-tradeoff} visualizes the accuracy-efficiency trade-off, revealing domain-dependent robustness and significant infrastructure savings.

 \textbf{Domain-Dependent Robustness.} Mathematical reasoning exhibits remarkable robustness: MATH-500 maintains 96--97\% accuracy even at 62.5\% sparsity.
 At 75\% sparsity, it retains 93.4\%, while GPQA drops to 45.45\% and LCB to 49.63\%.
 This suggests that domains differ substantially in expert redundancy: mathematical reasoning appears to rely on a more redundant expert pool, whereas science and code depend on more diverse and specialized capabilities.
+We therefore do not assume that 50\% pruning is universally lossless: the safe budget is selected per model and workload (50\% for DeepSeek-R1 and Qwen3-30B-A3B, but 31.25\% for openPangu-Ultra).
 This result is consistent with the overlap analysis above, where only a small subset of top-ranked experts remains strongly domain-specific.

 \textbf{Practical Deployment Benefits.} At 50\% sparsity, we achieve near-lossless accuracy with substantial infrastructure savings: 2× fewer NPUs and parameters, plus 23\% throughput gain.
 At 75\% sparsity, despite accuracy degradation on some tasks, we gain 4× resource reduction and 58\% throughput increase; a potentially acceptable trade-off for latency-critical applications.
 Complete accuracy and efficiency metrics at various sparsity levels, including comparisons between domain-specific specialists and multi-domain generalists, are provided in Appendix~\ref{tab:sparsity_specialist}, \ref{tab:sparsity_generalist}, and \ref{tab:efficiency_metrics}.